 - Provides an avenue for students to engage other students

-- Asks question about the Bible, God, Jesus, creation, etc
+- Students may ask question about the Bible, God, Jesus, creation, etc.

 - Offers sound Biblical answers from EA Chaplain Heath Robertson